jonleewh/DSA4264-Project/technical-report/technical_report.md

 The data-role subset is small at 29 postings.
 It is useful for illustration, but not yet strong enough for high-confidence sectoral conclusions.

-Fifth, the notebook supports public-sector analysis but does not by itself resolve fairness concerns.
-For example, if certain industries systematically omit salary data or structured skills, the cleaned dataset may underrepresent them in downstream comparisons.
-Policymakers should treat the outputs as directional evidence rather than ground truth.

-For module descriptions, we focused on three universities as these datasets were most accessible.
+For **module descriptions**, we focused on three universities as these datasets were most accessible.
 We extracted skills purely based on generic module descriptions, which may not fully capture teaching quality, learning outcomes or pedagogical depth.
 Additionally, our STEM scope classification is rule-based and inherits the limitations of department-level labeling.

 Canonical skill mapping introduces its own abstraction layer, which may merge distinct competencies or preserve distinctions that are not meaningful to employers.

 Module-job alignment scores are similarity-based and should not be interpreted as causal measures of programme effectiveness.

+**Is this relevant?:** The notebook supports public-sector analysis but does not by itself resolve fairness concerns.
+For example, if certain industries systematically omit salary data or structured skills, the cleaned dataset may underrepresent them in downstream comparisons.
+Policymakers should treat the outputs as directional evidence rather than ground truth.

 Ethical considerations to add: